7/30/2024

 Peter Abramowitz

 All right, that's helpful.
 Thank you, Steve.
 And then one on just the overall sort of market for your assets.
-Have you seen any sales in the transaction market, particularly for defense contractor or government build the suits, particularly in the BW corridor, but overall in the portfolio?
+Have you seen any sales in the transaction market, particularly for defense contractor or government build-to-suits, particularly in the BW corridor, but overall in the portfolio?
 Any sales that give you a sense of cap rates and pricing for those assets in your portfolio?

 speaker

-Nothing I could speak to right now.
+Nothing I can speak to right now.
 There were a few acquisition opportunities we looked at over the last year that were not in the BW corridor, where we observed the transaction and saw prices bid to a level below what we would have paid.
 So pretty aggressive pricing.
 And those involved defense contractor buildings.
-So I think if you have a good asset with a mission oriented defense contractor, there's still a tremendous amount of value in those assets.
+And so I think if you have a good asset with a mission-oriented defense contractor, there's still a tremendous amount of value in those assets.

 speaker